bennettoxford/openprescribing-template/README.md

 ## How to cite

 XXX Please change to either a paper (if published) or the repo.
 You may find it helpful to use Zenodo DOI (see [`DEVELOPERS.md`](dev/Developers.md#how-to-invite-people-to-cite) for further information).

+You might want to delete the `lessons` folder when you reference this repository in articles.